hzwirnmann/tcf_to_ometiff/examples/20220131.150824.759.Default-001/README.md

 ## Download
 Files can be downloaded under this link (large file size): https://syncandshare.lrz.de/getlink/fiPqd3jPq4egLyJsiC8NiP/20220131.150824.759.Default-001

-## File Contents
+## Folder Contents
 20220131.150824.759.Default-001.TCF: original image file with 3D HT image and 2D HT MIP (maximum intensity projection)
+20220131.150824.759.Default-001.ome.tiff: OME-TIFF created using tcf_to_ometiff
-config.dat: per-image metadata created by TomoStudio - not to be confused with the user-generated overall config file 20220131.150824.759.Default-001.ome.tiff: OME-TIFF created using tcf_to_ometiff
+20220131.150824.759.Default-001.ome.xml: OME-XML header extracted from OME-TIFF config.dat: per-image metadata created by TomoStudio - not to be confused with the user-generated overall config file
-20220131.150824.759.Default-001.ome.xml: OME-XML header extracted from OME-TIFF
+timestamp: timestamp of the acquisition time created by TomoStudio

 ## How to Reproduce
 From tcf\_to\_ometiff repo base folder that contains the overall config file `overall_config.txt`: